laviealon/calendar/phase0/CRC Model/Putter.md

 Responsibilities

 What it does:
-* putTask: puts a task into the required day of the week
+* putTask: puts a task into a week
-* putHalfHourTask: puts a task into the schedule for the given day
 * putProject: puts a project(Array of NonFixedTasks) into the required days of the week

 Behaviour for which an object is accountable: